Course Description

 ▪ DSP Engine

-Discusses the AI Engine array architecture, terminology, and AIE interfaces. {Lecture, Lab}
+Discusses the AI Engine array architectures (AIE, AIE-ML, and AIE-ML v2), terminology, and AIE interfaces.
+Also lists the key

-Covers the reasons to use the network on chip, its basic elements, and common terminology. {Lecture, Lab}
+Covers the reasons to use the network on chip, its basic elements, design entry flows, and common terminology. {Lecture,

 Reviews the various programming interfaces in the Versal device. {Lecture}

-Describes the transceivers in the Versal device. {Lecture}
+Describes the transceivers in the Versal device.
+Also introduces the new GT Wizard Subsystem flow. {Lecture, Lab}

 PDF Version Designing with the Versal Adaptive SoC Architecture